ooni/2023-05-richer-input/DESIGN.md

 is useful to ooni/data analysis.
 Adding a "session ID" anyway seems in any case an useful idea.

+## Handwaving: running telegram with no backend support

+OONI Probe derives the script from the check-in v2 response applying some transformation.
+The script, in turn, defines telegram and other IM nettests by specifying what mini nettests they should run.
+If there is a partial internet shutdown, a user that cannot communicate with the OONI backend cannot obtain the correct mini nettests for telegram.
+Therefore, they cannot run the telegram experiment.
+We will address this issue as part of our future work.
+A possible solution to this issue consists of caching specific information, and refreshing the cache each time the check-in v2 completes successfully.

 ## Forward compatibility: breaking changes

 All OONI experiments have a minor version number of zero.
 If we need to